ProcursusTeam/procursus-wiki/docs/Makefile-functions.md

 sucessfully built.
 It will also compress included manpages for the package being built.

-The function takes an optional argument, "copy", which indicates that package files, once built, should be put withing `build_base`.
+The function takes an optional argument, which indicates that package files, once built, should be put withing `build_base`.
 This is useful when other packages requires files from the package being built.

 ### Basic example